sankeer28/Club_Manager/README.md

 - treasurer can schedule practice and delete practice
 - member can view schedule practices
 - treasurer can add new coach and delete coach
+- when coach or member is removed they can get an optional email telling them they have been removed from the club

+- set schedule  uses OpenStreetMap  and Nominatim API to turn coordinates from clicking on map to named location